noordean/inverted-index-api/README.md

   - fileName (Optional): The document you want to search from
   - searchTerms: The words you are searching.
 It can be an array of words

-The API can also be tested with the hosted version at <a href="https://inverted-api.herokuapp.com">inverted-index-api</a> by following exactly the above steps.
+The API can also be tested with the hosted version at <a href="https://inverted-api.herokuapp.com">inverted-index-api</a> by following the steps above.

 ### Note:
 A valid index has a similar structure with the following: